O365/python-o365/docs/source/getting_started.rst

 | **Tenant ID Required**     | Defaults to "common"                                    | Defaults to "common"                                      | Required (can't be "common")                             |
 +----------------------------+---------------------------------------------------------+-----------------------------------------------------------+----------------------------------------------------------+

 *Note: *O365 will automatically refresh the token for you on either authentication method.
-The refresh token lasts 90 days but it's refreshed on each connection so as long as you connect within 90 days you can have unlimited access.*
+The refresh token lasts 90 days, but it's refreshed on each connection so as long as you connect within 90 days you can have unlimited access.*

 The Connection Class handles the authentication.